seagyn/the-social-links/readme.txt

 == Frequently Asked Questions ==

+= How do I add the bookmarks to my theme manually (also for themes that do not support widgets)? =

+I am working on adding a template tag that will allow you to add it anywhere in your theme.
+Also depending on requests, I might add a shortcode allowing you it anywhere in a page/post.

 = Are you going to add other social networks =

 Yes I am.
 You can request a social network at the plugin page of my website.